cgosorio/yappy/README.md

 ```bash
 sudo apt install python-yappy-doc
 ```

+To use this corrected version, clone this repository.

 Yappy is a project written by [Nelma Moreira](http://www.dcc.fc.up.pt/~nam/) and [Rogério Reis](http://www.dcc.fc.up.pt/~rvr/).
 More information about